CleverRaven/Cataclysm-DDA/lore-background.md

 - **March**: An interdimensional traveler from an alternate earth crash lands a portal traveling vessel in the American Midwest.
 The traveler dies, the vessel is appropriated by the US government and starts a chain of research.
 The technology is very similar to Earth tech of the 1990s, but the actual dimensional travelling technology is as-yet undeveloped, and there are examples of equivalent but divergent robotics technologies: there is a simple but functional robotic exoskeleton on board, damaged in the crash.

 #### YEAR -15
 - Research into pilotable robot exoskeletons results in the first large production robotic suit for cargo handling.
 It remains prohibitively expensive for most applications.
+These suits use a simplified fuel cell design from the dimensional craft, but not all the raw materials needed have yet been synthesized, so the efficiency is much lower.

 #### YEAR -12
+- **April**: Advances in reverse engineering and some early tests of portal tech lead to improved synthesis of fuel cells from the dimensional craft.
+These cells are still bulky but enable a lot of new technologies to be imagined.
 - **September**: A stable portal is opened, and a creature from the netherum breaks through, destroying a large portion of a DARPA lab.
 The facility auto-destruct is engaged and the event disguised as a mine collapse.
 The government puts a hard limit on acceptable portal research, particularly the creation of stable portals.

 #### YEAR -10